tuckws/CTF_OTW_Bandit/README.md

 For this level, used `git clone ssh://bandit27-git@localhost:2220/home/bandit27-git/repo` had to add the port 2220 in order to access the folder through ssh with the right permissions.
 AVanL161y9rsbcJIsFHuw35rjaOM19nR
-#### bandit28 to 29
->There is a git repository at `ssh://bandit28-git@localhost/home/bandit28-git/repo` via the port `2220`.
-The password for the user `bandit28-git` is the same as for the user `bandit28`.
-Clone the repository and find the password for the next level.